 A: Not at all.
-It was developed it the 1930s and 1940s, and highly refined in the 1950s with the introduction of commercial television.
+It was developed in the 1930s and 1940s and highly refined in the 1950s with the introduction of commercial television.
 In that role, it was needed for the high CRT voltage, as noted, and the other voltages for the vacuum tubes.
 As a result of this vast market, the flyback converter was engineered and optimized for low cost, high reliability, safety, and manufacturability.

 Q: What’s special about the flyback transformer?